 Eating junk food, regular commercial food, and processed food, the normal American diet, may cause severe consequences to our children.
 The United States has the most children on stimulant medication than any other country in the World.
 Also, our children are among the most violent in the World.
 Could our diet have something to do with these grim statistics?

 Look at your children's diet and assess: How healthful is the diet?
 The next question to ask is: How often do they caught a cold or the flu.
 Are there dark circles under their eyes?
+Do they have many ear infections?
 If you have a child with many colds and dark circles under their eyes, it is probable that something is wrong with their diet or the way their body absorbs nutrients.

 What exactly is a good diet?
 This is a good question.
-Even the Food and Drug Administration (USDA) has changed their recommendations for a healthful diet.
+Even the Food and Drug Administration (USDA) often change their recommendations for a healthful diet.
 As science makes new discoveries, what was once thought as adequate nutrition is now considered lacking.
 To illustrate this point, compare the food recommendations by the USDA with the revised recommendations.
 These two graphics represent changes in dietary recommendations by the USDA.
 The graphic on the right was the old USDA recommendations that stressed a balance diet from each of the four food groups.
-What was stressed was something from each of the four foodgroups at every meal.
+What was stressed was something from each of the four food groups at every meal.
 The graphic on the left represents the current USDA recommendation which emphasizes less meat and less dairy products.
+The newest recommendation is called My Plate and shows the need to include five food groups (fruit, vegetable, meat, grains and dairy).
 In the future, dietary recommendations are likely to change as well.
 This illustrates how the science of nutrition changes as we learn more information.
 Nutritionists were advocating a change long before the USDA made the change.
 Some nutritionists feel that the current recommendations are still not adequate and need to be revised.
 We suggest adding nutritional supplements, lowering dairy and meat products even further and increasing vegetables.

 Let's look at the research to see how helpful a good diet can be.
 One ambitious research project affected over a million children in New York schools.
 First the students' academic abilities were measured by a standardized test called the California Achievement Test (CAT).
 Next, with the help of the children's parents, changes in the children's diets were implemented over a seven year period.
 Synthetic colors and flavors were gradually eliminated as well as selected preservatives.
 High sucrose foods were also eliminated.
 During the third and sixth years of the study, no diet changes were implemented.
 The results of the study showed significant increases in achievement scores for every year which included a diet change, and no increases during the years when there was no change in diet.
 Just by following these simple diet changes produced significant changes in achievement scores for the students of New York schools.